-The Advisory Council will be structured and conducted in accordance with its Bylaws; membership is comprised of parity between parents/guardians/students and staff.
+The Advisory Council will be structured and conducted in accordance with its Bylaws; membership includes representation selected from each location's site committee and is comprised of parity between parents/guardians/students and staff.
 The Advisory Council has the opportunity to make educational and operational recommendations to the Long Valley Charter School Board of Directors and the Executive Director/Superintendent.
 It works with parents to develop parental involvement strategies and policies, and to submit the policies to the Board of Directors for approval.
 The Advisory Council also reviews and makes recommendations to the Board of Directors on the approval of the school's annual LCAP.